Our 2023 programme is now closed for recruitment. You can register your interest for our 2024 programme here:

 • have completed or are currently undertaking a one-year placement in research as part of your degree (e.g. a sandwich year)

-• be a graduate-entry medical student who has completed a previous undergraduate degree in a science-related subject.
+• are a graduate-entry medical student who has completed a previous undergraduate degree in a science-related subject

 • Whilst the internship is open to eligible candidates, we are prioritising applications from individuals who are underrepresented within health data research.
 This includes: